 Stretching 243 kilometres in length, it starts at a town called Torquay and ends at Allansford, just outside of Warrnambool.

-You have two options – to self-drive the Great Ocean Road, or take an organised tour.
+You have two options.
+You can self-drive the Great Ocean Road, or take an organised tour.

-If you plan to drive it, you can rent a car in the city and drive out on the day.
-You don’t have to go there and back along the coast, as there’s a much quicker option that will take you back to the city through a highway.
+If you plan to drive, rent a car in the city and drive out on the day.
+You don’t have to go there and back along the coast, as there’s a much quicker option that will take you back to the city centre via a highway.

-A couple of things to consider – we drive on the left hand side in Australia and you may need an international licence – you can check here.
+A couple of things to consider – we drive on the left hand side in Australia and you may need an international licence – easy enough to check.

 Alternatively and to save the hassle, book onto a day tour that will take you to many of the sights along the Great Ocean Road.

 Things to do on Day Three of your Melbourne Itinerary

 Here are some of the sights can can expect to see along the Great Ocean Road.